ethereum/snake-charmers-tactical-manual/cutting-a-release.md

 ### Requirements

-  1. Changes are merged in the main branch
+  1. Changes are merged in the main or version branch
-  2. The latest build on the main branch was successful
+  1. The latest build on the main or version branch was successful
+  1. Team buy-in: You'll need to get approval from at least two team members before a release.
+They'll want to know what lib you're releasing, what is in the release.

 ### Steps

-  1. From your local copy of the lib's repository, check out and pull the latest from the main branch.
+  1. From your local copy of the lib's repository, check out and pull the latest from the main or version branch.
   2. Activate your virtual environment and run `python -m pip install -e ".[dev]"` to ensure the latest dev dependencies are installed.
       * It may be necessary to manually install dependencies listed under the `setup_requires` keyword.
   3. Verify documentation and release notes